Abdulla-ALheela/Minesweeper/README.md

 ## Next Steps

 -   Add accessibility by implementing audible descriptions for any element when the mouse hovers over it.
--   Add colorblind mode and dark mode
+-   Add colorblind mode
 -   Add custom board size
+-   Add a local scoreboard
+-   Make the game playable on phones

 ----------